 The Best Theatre Director Resume Samples

-- Ran rehearsals, scheduled and facilitated presentations on HIV stigma in Schools, churches, rehab centers, and senior centers.
+- Ran rehearsals, and scheduled and facilitated presentations on HIV stigma in Schools, churches, rehab centers, and senior centers.

 - Created initial drafts of Focus Group Curricula, and the Print and Radio messaging for our Social Marketing Campaigns.

-- Handled all contracts for the Social Marketing Campaigns and for performance spaces, vendors and consultants.
+- Handled all contracts for the Social Marketing Campaigns and for performance spaces, vendors, and consultants.